 All waterways in Chapel Hill and its planning jurisdiction flow into the Upper New Hope Arm of Jordan Lake.
 This area of the lake experiences frequent algal blooms due to overloads of nitrogen and phosphorous.
 The algal blooms can cause taste and odor problems in drinking water, kill or stress aquatic life, and can release toxins into the water.
 Riparian buffers are important in providing vegetation to filter stormwater runoff and to stabilize streambanks.
 They reduce erosion and sedimentation and the corresponding pollutants that flow into streams and the lake.

-A text amendment was approved on October 24, 2012 adding Section 5.19 - Jordan Watershed Stormwater Management for New Development to the LUMO.
+NEW DEVELOPMENT REQUIREMENTS A text amendment was approved on October 24, 2012 adding Section 5.19 - Jordan Watershed Stormwater Management for New Development to the LUMO.
 The effective date is December 1, 2012.